 Unfortunately, even though your total revenue may come from more than one revenue stream, the sky's the limit when it comes to expenses.
-Between labor, inventory, payroll, rent, utilities, advertising, credit card processing fees, equipment repairs, restaurant POS system technology, general maintenance, and the dozens of other fixed cost, variable, and above-the-line expenses thrust upon restaurant owners, it’s common to feel underwhelmed at what’s left after you’ve made all the necessary deductions.
+Between labor, inventory, payroll, rent, utilities, advertising, credit card processing fees, equipment repairs, restaurant POS system technology, general maintenance, and the dozens of other fixed costs, variable, and above-the-line expenses thrust upon restaurant owners, it’s common to feel underwhelmed at what’s left after you’ve made all the necessary deductions.

 Making conservative estimates and goals will serve you well when unexpected start-up costs crop up.
 When it comes to profits, sustainability is key.

 The higher the profit margin, the better.
 But as we’ll explore in the next section, your restaurant profit margins are always subject to change, sometimes as a result of things outside of your control.

 What is the average profit margin for restaurants?

 Just as a restaurant’s success is not wholly determined by the food or drinks it serves, the average profit margin for restaurants is impacted by a host of factors, like average cost per customer (especially if you've managed to upsell), the type of restaurant operation it is, and so on.

 The biggest takeaway here is to set a goal to maintain “average-or-better” restaurant margins, year over year.